DevExpress-Examples/out-of-maintenance-friendly-url-sample/Readme.md

     Function GetViewShortcut() As ViewShortcut
 End Interface
 ```
-GetViewShortcut returns [ViewShortcut](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ViewShortcut) by current URL.

-GetUrl returns a URL by [ViewShortcut](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ViewShortcut) and the dictionary with additional parameters.
+The GetUrl method returns a URL based on a [ViewShortcut](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ViewShortcut) and a dictionary of additional parameters.

-WebApplication has the **ViewUrlManager** property for getting access to the current instance and the virtual **CreateViewUrlManager method** for creating a custom functionality.

-The ViewUrlManager and ViewUrlHashManager classes implement this interface out of the box.
-ViewUrlHashManager implements classic functionality via hash and created by default.
-ViewUrlManager implements the User-Friendly URLs mechanism.

-ViewUrlHashManager (default):
+The GetViewShortcut method returns a [ViewShortcut](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.ViewShortcut) by the current URL.

+We provide the following implementations of the IViewUrlManager interface:
+**ViewUrlHashManager** - implements the classic functionality, where URLs contain a full description of ViewShortcut parameters:
 * /Default.aspx#ViewID=Contact_ListView
 * /Default.aspx#ViewID=Contact_DetailView&ObjectKey=ContactId

-ViewUrlManager:
+**ViewUrlManager** - implements the built-in User-Friendly URLs mechanism:
 * /Contact_ListView/
 * /Contact_DetailView/ContactId/

+In addition, you can provide a custom implementation.
+Override the **WebApplication.CreateViewUrlManager** method to specify the application's URL Manager.

 ## How to enable User-Friendly URLs

-Perform the following steps to enable User-Friendly URLs in your ASP.NET application:

-Create ViewUrlManager instance in the overridden CreateViewUrlManager method of the WebApplication descendant:
+1. Create a ViewUrlManager instance in the overridden CreateViewUrlManager method of the WebApplication descendant:

 ```csharp
 //C#